cocos/cocos-docs/en/components/scrollview.md

 cc.Class({
     extends: cc.Component,

     properties: {
        scrollview: cc.ScrollView
     },

     onLoad: function () {
        this.scrollview.node.on('scroll-to-top', this.callback, this);
     },

     callback: function (event) {
-       //here the event is an EventCustom object, you can get through the event.detail ScrollView components var scrollview = event.detail;
+       //You can get the ScrollView component through the event var scrollview = event;
        //do whatever you want with scrollview
        //in addition, attention to this way registered events, can not pass customEventData }
 });
 ```

-Similarly, you can register events such as 'scrolling', 'touch-up', 'scrolling', etc. The events of the callback function parameters and 'scroll-to-top' parameters.
+Similarly, you can register events such as `scrolling`, `touch-up`, `scroll-began`, etc. The events of the callback function parameters and `scroll-to-top` parameters.

 For a full list of ScrollView events, refer to the ScrollView API documentation.